Iran says 'good progress' in US talks, next round within a week

 The Iranian foreign ministry called these claims "big lies".

-The maximum range of Iran's missiles is 2,000 kilometres (1,200 miles), according to what Tehran has publicly disclosed.
+The maximum range of Iran's missiles is 2,000km, according to what Tehran has publicly disclosed.

 Ahead of Thursday's talks, Secretary of State Marco Rubio warned that Iran must also negotiate on its missile programme, calling Tehran's refusal to discuss ballistic weapons "a big, big problem".